mozilla/notes/README.md

 | `npm run build` | Builds the application as a Web Extension.|
 | `npm start`     | Launches Firefox with the Web Extension.  |

+You can also open the `test/index.html` file in your browser to run the automated tests.

 ## Localization